Local Number: 01253 847 553

 Drug and Alcohol Rehab Treatment Tailored To You

-All our evidence-based rehabilitation programmes are bespoke, meaning that your treatment plan will be based on your own individual circumstances and the nature of your addiction in order to achieve the best possible outcome for long-lasting recovery.
+All our evidence-based rehabilitation programmes are bespoke, meaning that your treatment plan will be based on your individual circumstances and the nature of your addiction to achieve the best possible outcome for long-lasting recovery.

 Our services are only provided to addicts who are fully committed to taking the path towards recovery.

-The programmes we provide can be characterised in two phases: drug and alcohol detox and rehab.
-Stage 1 is the process of elimination, by removing all harmful toxins from your body in the form of detox with stage 2 being the rehabilitation phase.
+The programmes we provide can be characterised by two phases: drug and alcohol detox and rehab.
+Stage 1 is the process of elimination, which is removing all harmful toxins from your body in the form of detox, with stage 2 being the rehabilitation phase.
 The rehabilitation phase gives you all the tools needed for sustainable recovery through intensive therapy and counselling sessions.

 Click here to see all of the our locations and find the best one to suit you